MHuzaifaRauf/DSA-project/README.md

-# Smart City Java Project
+# Smart City Management System

 ## Overview
 Welcome to the **Tourist Guide** project, your passport to exploring new cities!
 This project is designed to enhance your travel experience with features that cater to your every need.